-INTERMEDIATE CLASS GUITAR
+MUS 107 B INTERMEDIATE CLASS GUITAR

 For students with previous guitar experience who wish to expand their knowledge before beginning private guitar lessons.
 Students learn technique, scales, and rhythms to become more proficient on the guitar.
+Prerequisites: MUS 101 or consent of Instructor

-MUS 111A BG

-WEST AFRICAN DRUMMING ENSEMBLE
+MUS 111A BG WEST AFRICAN DRUMMING ENSEMBLE